SeiAnmai-Tech/toto_simulation_ros2/README.md

 3. From the drop-down menu of your "GAZEBO_MODEL_PATH" directory, add `toto2` and `TOTO House` to the gazebo environment.
 4. After this, you can close Gazebo.

+If the gazebo fails after trying to load in TOTO House, do the following. folow the instructions in [this](https://medium.com/@nilutpolk/setting-up-turtlebot3-simulation-in-ros-2-humble-hawksbill-70a6fcdaf5de): run the turtlebot world launch file.
+It will take some time to download it will still be a black screen wait for it (some 10-15 minutes max). then start from instruction 1 above and it will work.

 **Gazebo Simulations:**

 1. Run `ros2 launch toto2_description simulation.launch.py` to launch Gazebo and RViz.